 The distribution of LRDs and other AGN populations on the $\rm FWHM_{H\alpha}–\lambda_{Edd}$ plane is shown in Figure \ref{fig: FWHM_Edd}.
-Despite potential systematic uncertainties in the mass estimation, the majority of the LRD sample has inferred black hole mass of $10^6\sim 10^8 M_{\odot}$ and exhibits relatively high Eddington ratios between 0.3 and 2.
-These properties place them in an extreme early evolutionary phase in the AGN main sequence , characterized by lower black hole masses compare to typical narrow-line Seyfert~1 (NLS1) galaxies \citep{2024MNRAS.527.7055P} and higher accretion rates compare to DESI dwarf AGNs \citep{2025ApJ...982...10P}.
+Despite potential systematic uncertainties in the mass estimation, the majority of the LRD sample has inferred black hole masses of $10^6\sim 10^8 M_{\odot}$ and exhibits relatively high Eddington ratios between 0.3 and 2.
+These properties place them in an extreme early evolutionary phase in the AGN main sequence , characterized by lower black hole masses compared to typical narrow-line Seyfert~1 (NLS1) galaxies \citep{2024MNRAS.527.7055P} and higher accretion rates compared to DESI dwarf AGNs \citep{2025ApJ...982...10P}.
 Assuming a slim-disk accretion model \citep{2000PASJ...52..133W}, the implied current mass accretion rate is $0.03\sim1~M_{\odot}~\rm yr^{-1}$.
 Following the model by \cite{Kohei2025model}, which derived a relatively stable mass accretion rate, we can further infer the history and evolutionary pathway of LRDs.
 If the LRDs are seeded by low-mass black holes ($M_{\rm BH,~seed}\ll10^6~M_{\odot}$), then the estimated age of the LRD phase is about $10^5-10^7$ years, consistent with the estimation results of the ``quasistar" evolutionary model prediction \citep{2026ApJ...996...48B,Kohei2025model}.

-The dashed lines in Figure \ref{fig: FWHM_Edd} trace the evolution of LRDs over an additional $20~\rm Myr$—a typical LRD lifetime in the \cite{Kohei2025model} model—assuming the current mass accretion rate is maintained.
+The dashed lines in Figure \ref{fig: FWHM_Edd} trace the evolution of LRDs over an additional $20~\rm Myr$, a typical LRD lifetime in the \cite{Kohei2025model} model, assuming the current mass accretion rate is maintained.
+Such a timescale is similar to recent estimation from the prism stacking spectra of LRD \citep{2026arXiv260220247P}.
 The endpoints of these tracks indicate that all of our LRDs would settle within the parameter space occupied by NLS1 galaxies.
 This suggests that, even after transitioning into an active AGN phase, these systems would still have an evolutionary path ahead before reaching the properties of typical QSOs observed in SDSS \citep[e.g.,][]{2022ApJS..263...42W}.
 This scenario is also consistent with the recent proposed ``transitional phase" of LRDs, characterized by a similar ``V-shaped" SED but with clear X-ray detections \citep{2025arXiv251202093L,2025arXiv251202096F}, which are located at the edges of NLS1 samples.

 In Figure \ref{fig: FWHM_Edd}, we also plot the locations of the most extreme LRDs identified to date, although their properties are mainly based on prism spectra \citep{2024arXiv241204557L,2025A&A...701A.168D,2025arXiv250316596N,2025ApJ...984..121W,2025ApJ...989L...7T,2025MNRAS.544.3900J}.
 These extreme LRDs occupy a region distinct from that of our sample, which can be explained by two possibilities.
 Their emission-line widths could be affected by strong electron scattering, which would place them in a region corresponding to lower black hole masses and higher accretion rates.
 Alternatively, the formation history and evolution of these extreme LRDs may be governed by different initial conditions.